mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/migration/index.md

 Due to a major update in Kaptain's lifecycle management tool, migrating your 1.x installation to 2.x is **not possible**.
 To ensure that you are up-to-date with the latest features, and can benefit from the most recent performance improvements, we recommend that you uninstall your Kaptain version and do a fresh install of the latest available version.

 <p class="message--warning"><strong>WARNING: </strong>For this release, you will have to uninstall and install Kaptain to get to the latest version.
-When uninstalling Kaptain, all data, the current state, and configuration of your application will be lost.</p>
+Because this is a fresh install, ensure you back up all of your data before proceeding.</p>

 ## Background